Cheggin/HackMIT2025/frontend/SUPABASE_SETUP.md

 ## Features

-- **Real-time Updates**: The app subscribes to INSERT events on the private.events table
+- **Real-time Updates**: The app subscribes to INSERT events on the public.events table
 - **Sliding Window**: Shows the last 50 transactions in charts
 - **Continuous Polling**: Fetches new transactions every 2 seconds
 - **Anomaly Detection**: Automatically detects and highlights suspicious transactions